MentalFS/phantombot-nightly-launcher/README.md

 - unzip

 ## Installation
-Git clone this repository. **ZIP download will not work.** Then, run `nightly-update.sh`.
+Git clone this repository or download `nightly-update.sh`.
+Then, run `nightly-update.sh`.
 You can setup Phantombot with `launch.sh`.
 Alternatively copy an existing configuration over.

 After the initial setup you can either keep using `launch.sh` to run PhantomBot and manually update whenever you want using `nightly-update.sh`, or you can user the `nightly-daemon.sh`, which will auto-update and launch the bot.